 Photovoltaic (PV) panels convert sunlight into electricity.
 Individual panels are combined into an array that produces direct current (DC) electricity.
 The DC current is converted to alternating current (AC) through an inverter.
 The inverter is then connected to the building's electrical distribution system.

-A preliminary screening based on the facility's electric demand, size and location of free area, and shading elements shows that the facility has no potential for installing a PV array.
+A campus wide screening based on the facility's demand, combined available spaces, and shading elements has been included in the report for Boiler House.